ARTISTIC WORK

 TEACHING

-Lancaster also serves as artist faculty for the Vocal Arts Institute at the Atlantic Music Festival, offering vocal coaching and lessons and mentoring students and artist fellows.
+Lancaster has also served as artist faculty for the Vocal Arts Institute at the Atlantic Music Festival, offering vocal coaching and lessons and mentoring students and artist fellows.
 Through these varied teaching experiences grounded in inclusive excellence, Lancaster empowers students to discover their unique instruments, explore wide-ranging repertoire, and realize their artistic potential.

 Lancaster’s current and former students successfully pursue a variety of career paths in the arts, including graduate study and performances with organizations such as the New York Philharmonic, Seraphic Fire, Apollo's Fire, Bach Collegium Japan, Border CrosSing, and Hawaii Opera.